harmonydata/harmonyapi/README.md

 transformer from HuggingFace Hub.

 `OPENAI_API_KEY` - To make use of the `OpenAI` models, make sure to fill in this environment variable.

+`GOOGLE_APPLICATION_CREDENTIALS_B64` - To make use of Google's `Vertex AI`, make sure to fill in this environment variable.
+This is the service account in base64 format.
+Make sure to give the service account the `Vertex AI` role.

+`GOOGLE_PROJECT_ID` - Also include the project ID to use `Vertex AI`.

 `TIKA_SERVER_ENDPOINT` - This is the endpoint where `Tika` is served from.